d4l3k/cs540-project/paper.md

 sometimes managed to learn something about how to minimize the actual function, which meant on average performance like random.
 In this case, gradient-boosted decision trees performed the best, followed by Bayesian optimization.

+Adding iteration count as a feature doesn't seem to improve accuracy with this model and in the case of GBDT makes it worse.
+This intuitively makes sense since with momentum only the previous iteration affects the result.

 ![](./deathrate.png)